cmu-db/dbgym/README.md

 # You may want to create a Python virtual environment (e.g. with conda) before doing this.
 ./dependency/install_dependencies.sh

-# Compile a custom fork of PostgreSQL, load TPC-H, train the Proto-X agent, and tune.
+# Compile a custom fork of PostgreSQL, load TPC-H (SF 0.01), train the Proto-X agent, and tune.
 ./scripts/quickstart.sh postgres tpch 0.01 protox
 ```